akka/akka/akka-docs/src/main/paradox/stream/stream-refs.md

   Stream refs refer to an already existing, possibly remote, `Sink` or `Source`.
   This is not to be mistaken with deploying streams remotely, which this feature is not intended for.
 @@@

-@@@ note
-  Since Akka Streams are an implementation of Reactive Streams, by induction, one can also say that stream refs allow running *Reactive Streams over the network*.
-@@@

 ## Stream References